Training Course Agendas

 The Sulfur Recovery course is a detailed discussion of sulfur recovery units (SRUs) and tail gas cleanup unit (TGCU) methods.
 The operating principles of these units will be presented and modeled in ProMax, as well as an exploration of the rationale for common variations seen in these process units.

-In this one (1) day course, ProMax users will be given opportunities to explore and gain understanding of sulfur recovery units through hands-on exercises.
+In this two (2) day course, ProMax users will be given opportunities to explore and gain understanding of sulfur recovery units through hands-on exercises.
 This course demonstrates the tools available for plant design and process optimization.

 Attendees will learn:

-• Specific applications of ProMax and its features regarding to sulfur recovery units and tail gas cleanup methods
+- Specific applications of ProMax and its features regarding sulfur recovery units and tail gas cleanup methods

 Prerequisites: